English | Site Directory

 Using the Query Language

-A query string can be attached to a data source request in two ways: by setting the query string from within JavaScript code, or by setting the query string as a parameter in the data source URL.
+You can attach a query string to a data source request in two ways: by setting the query string from within JavaScript code, or by setting the query string as a parameter in the data source URL.
+If your request does not include a query string, the default behavior for a data source is to return all rows and columns using its default row/column order and formatting.
+You can change that by including a query string in your request to a data source.

 Setting the Query from JavaScript